-All applicants are required to attend an admissions interview with the Program Representative.
+All applicants are required to attend an admissions interview with the Program Representative and pass successfully the interview based on a comprehensive admission rubric.

 All applicants are required to write a one-page (250 word) personal admissions statement in English.
 Personal admissions statements for CLAW or Bachelor of Public Relations (Arabic) programs need to be in Arabic.